 Luca is a data engineer at CERN with the Hadoop, Spark, streaming and database services.
-Luca has 18+ years of experience with architecting, deploying and supporting enterprise-level database and data services with a special interest in methods and tools for performance troubleshooting.
-Luca is involved in developing and supporting solutions and platforms for data analytics and machine learning for the CERN community, including LHC experiments, the accelerator sector and CERN IT and enjoys taking part and sharing knowledge with the open source data community at large.
+Luca has 20 years of experience with architecting, deploying and supporting enterprise-level database and data services with a special interest in methods and tools for performance troubleshooting.
+Luca is working in developing and supporting solutions for data analytics and ML for the CERN community, including LHC experiments, the accelerator sector and CERN IT.
+He enjoys taking part and sharing knowledge with the open source, science, and industry data community at large.

 Performance troubleshooting of distributed data processing systems is a complex task.
 Apache Spark comes to rescue with a large set of metrics and instrumentation that you can use to understand and improve the performance of your Spark-based applications.
 You will learn about the available metric-based instrumentation in Apache Spark: executor task metrics and the Dropwizard-based metrics system.
 The talk will cover how Hadoop and Spark service at CERN is using Apache Spark metrics for troubleshooting performance and measuring production workloads.
 Notably, the talk will cover how to deploy a performance dashboard for Spark workloads and will cover the use of sparkMeasure, a tool based on the Spark Listener interface.
 The speaker will discuss the lessons learned so far and what improvements you can expect in this area in Apache Spark 3.0.

 You will learn how CERN has implemented an Apache Spark-based data pipeline to support deep learning research work in High Energy Physics (HEP).
 HEP is a data-intensive domain.
 For example, the amount of data flowing through the online systems at LHC experiments is currently of the order of 1 PB/s, with particle collision events happening every 25 ns.
 Filtering is applied before storing data for later processing.